2ndQuadrant/fixeddecimal/README.md

 DOUBLE PRECISION types cannot be used due to the non-exact representation of numbers using these types, e.g. where monetary values need to be stored.
-In many of these cases NUMERIC is an almost perfect type, although with NUMERIC performance is no match for the performance of REAL or DOUBLE PRCISION, as these use CPU native processor types.
+In many of these cases NUMERIC is an almost perfect type, although with NUMERIC performance is no match for the performance of REAL or DOUBLE PRECISION, as these use CPU native processor types.
 FixedDecimal aims to offer performance advantages over NUMERIC without the imprecise representations that are apparent in REAL and DOUBLE PRECISION, but it comes with some caveats...